jeras/TCB/doc/TCB.md

 The TCB protocol can be endianness agnostic, as long as the address is aligned to the data width.

-In this mode, address LSB bits `adr[$clog2(BEW)-1:0]` are undefined while driven by a manager and ignored while sampled by a subordinate.
+In this mode, address LSB bits `adr[$clog2(BEW)-1:0]` are zero while driven by a manager and ignored while sampled by a subordinate.
 For consistency they should still be part of the address vector.

 The manager encodes the address of data transfers smaller than